streamio/streamio-cli/README.md

     streamio-export/videos/<video_id>/<video_id>.json
     streamio-export/videos/<audio_id>/<audio_id>.json

+The export is idempotent - meaning that if you run it multiple times from the same directory it will not re-download already downloaded files.
+So don't worry about interupting the download process to continue another time.

 Note that it is likely that you will need a developer to actually make use of the exported material.